-Upon recommendation by the administration of the Danish League, the manual has been considered and adopted by the Board of the Danish League on its meeting on 13 December 2022 and by the Board of DBU shortly after.
+Upon recommendation by the administration of the Danish League, the manual has been considered and adopted by the Board of the Danish League on its meeting on 14 December 2023 and by the Board of DBU shortly after.

-It falls upon the clubs to apply for a club licence for the licensing season 2023/2024 no later than 13 February 2023 at 12h00 AM.
+It falls upon the clubs to apply for a club licence for the licensing season 2024/2025 no later than 12 February 2024 at 12h00 AM.
 This applies specifically to material related to the chapters 6, 7, 8 and 9, cf. to this manual's art.
 5.3, para.
 2. The clubs must upload the material required in each chapter of the manual, including attachments, in the electronic DBU club administration system, KlubOffice.

-For clubs with financial year following the calendar year, the information on economy (chapter 10) must be uploaded in the electronic system no later than eight calendar days after publication of the annual report, however no later than 31 March 2023.
-For clubs with a different financial year than calendar year (odd financial year), the deadline is no later than 14 March 2023.
+For clubs with financial year following the calendar year, the information on economy (chapter 10) must be uploaded in the electronic system no later than eight calendar days after publication of the annual report, however no later than 31 March 2024.
+For clubs with a different financial year than calendar year (uneven financial year), the deadline is no later than 15 March 2024, cf. to Art.
+5.3, para.
+2 in fine.